 Under the Safe Harbor Plan Design, plan sponsors can escape the 401(k) and 401(m) discrimination tests.
-This allows the Highly Compensated employees to defer the maximum amount allowed by law (\$19,500 for calendar year 2020, \$26,000 for individuals age 50 or older) without receiving a refund of their 401(k) deferrals due to a 401(k) or 401(m) discrimination test failure.
+This allows the Highly Compensated employees to defer the maximum amount allowed by law (\$19,500 for calendar year 2021, \$26,000 for individuals age 50 or older) without receiving a refund of their 401(k) deferrals due to a 401(k) or 401(m) discrimination test failure.
 Employer contributions must follow the same distribution restrictions that are applied to salary deferral contributions.

-How 401(k) Safe Harbor Works

 New plans may be established at any time before October 1st, for a calendar year plan.
-An existing traditional 401(k) plan may be converted to a Safe Harbor 401(k) Plan on the first day of the plan year.
-Safe Harbor Plans have two basic requirements, a notice requirement and an employer contribution requirement.
+An existing traditional 401(k) plan may be converted to a Safe Harbor 401(k) Plan as of the first day of the plan year, or later if specific requirements are met.